Chargebacks: A Survival Guide

 First up is the nominal fee charged for retrieval requests.
 These requests are made by issuing banks when a cardholder asks about or disputes a charge.
 Processors vary on what they charge, but this fee tends to fall in the range of $5-15.

-If the information obtained in a retrieval request does not satisfy a customer or the customer's issuing bank, the dispute moves to a chargeback and the merchant is then hit with a chargeback fee.
-Merchants have to pay the chargeback fee even if the cardholder's claim is rejected, and even if the chargeback is a result of fraud or identity theft.
+If the information obtained in a retrieval request does not satisfy a customer or the customer's issuing bank, the dispute moves to a chargeback and you'll be hit with a chargeback fee.
+You have to pay the chargeback fee even if the cardholder's claim is rejected, and even if the chargeback is a result of fraud or identity theft.
 This fee can range from $15 — 40.

-If a merchant takes a dispute to the arbitration stage, she risks paying in the neighborhood of $400 in various fees to the card brand.
+As mentioned in the section above, if you take a dispute to the arbitration stage, you risk paying in the neighborhood of $400 in various fees to the card brand.

-With the cost associated with chargebacks, merchants should take steps to protect themselves.
+With the cost associated with chargebacks, businesses should take steps to protect themselves.
 Here are some simple steps that can help prevent chargebacks:

 - Respond Quickly

 Respond to retrieval requests and chargebacks promptly.
-Banks will simply process a chargeback if a merchant doesn't respond to the dispute in the allotted time.
+Banks will simply process a chargeback if you don't respond to the dispute in the allotted time.

 - Deliver Great Customer Service & Clearly Post Return Policies

 Make it as easy as possible for customers to get customer service, and make the return policy clear at the time of the transaction.
-Many customers will go to a merchant to resolve a dispute first, only initiating the chargeback process if they cannot get assistance or a refund from the merchant.
-A direct refund from a merchant to a customer is always less expensive than if a customer wins a chargeback.
+Many customers will go to a business to resolve a dispute first, only initiating the chargeback process if they cannot get assistance or a refund.
+A direct refund to a customer is always less expensive than if a customer wins a chargeback.

 - Swipe Cards When Possible